rclement/launchtime/README.md

 # Notes

-Launchtime uses the RtMidi library to perform MIDI I/O operations, and most notably opening virtual MIDI ports to communication with MIDI hosts.
+**Launchtime** uses the RtMidi library to perform MIDI I/O operations, and most notably opening virtual MIDI ports to communication with other MIDI software.
 For now, only the MacOSX and Linux platforms support this feature.

 # Compilation

-In order to compile **Launchtime**, the Qt4 library is required.
+In order to compile **Launchtime**, the Qt4 library is required and the CMake build system needs to be installed.
-After the Qt4 framework is installed, run the following commands:
+After everything is properly is installed, run the following commands:
 ```
+$ mkdir -p build
+$ cd build
-$ qmake
+$ cmake ..
 $ make
 ```